Starrier/iShare/README.md

 > The repository is mainly built by the iShare team.
 We built the initial version, and you can still see the original version in Branch legacy.

+## Start

+1. create database, and use ishare.sql.

+2. modify mysql database username and password in  jdbc.properties

+3. modify email notifaction in mail.properties

 #### Members

 In the following members, we created the original iShare.
 Although we did not develop perfectly at first, we made a lot of efforts for it, so I would like to thank them for everything they have done for it.
 Now, version 1.0.0 has been released, but you can still look at our hard-working code on branch A